petrvanblokland/DesignDesignSpace/Site.md

 * Do almost any design project that can be done in a month.

 ### In 1 year?
-A selection of the example topics below.
+<a name="oneYear"></a>A selection of the example topics below.
 Or maybe all of them?

 * Become an independent typographer with noticable experience;
 * Improve your experience as type designer.
 Or as design educator;